brooklynrail/brooklynrail-platform/content/events/2021/05/a-tribute-to-john-giorno.md

 ---
 title: A Tribute to John Giorno
-summary: Featuring conversations and readings from Penny Arcade, Kyle Dacuyan, Colin Dickerman, Christian Haye, Bob Holman, Chris Martin, and Michael Stipe
+summary: Join us for a tribute to John Giorno hosted by Rail Publisher and Artistic Director Phong H. Bui and featuring conversations and readings from Penny Arcade, Kyle Dacuyan, Colin Dickerman, Christian Haye, Bob Holman, Chris Martin, and Michael Stipe.
 people:
   - person: penny-arcade
   - person: kyle-dacuyan